Tyra Banks Confirms ‘Coyote Ugly’ Reboot Is In The Works, Says She Could Still Master The Dance Moves

 She went on to explain that she danced for the whole song, which left her completely out of breath in the audition room.

 As E!
-News underlined, the original film focused on the story of Violet Sanford, played by Piper, who moved to New York to pursue a singing career.
+News underlined, the original film focused on the story of Violet Sanford (Piper Perabo), who moved to New York to pursue a singing career.
 However, she soon began working at iconic bar Coyote Ugly in order to make money.
 The film was based around a real bar, which was founded in the city in 1993 by Liliana “Lil” Lovell.